keepthrifty/keepthrifty.github.io/_posts/2017/2017-02-06-nothing-new-year-month-one-update.md

 ![Mortgage payoff progress: outstanding principal is down to $83,345.61 and we're due to pay off by Aug 1, 2020.
 By prepaying and refinancing, we are saving $161,693.48 and 17.1 years over original mortgage plan.]({{site.url}}/assets/img/mortgage-payoff/Mortgage-Payoff-Feb-2017.png)

-<div class="image-caption">Each line represents a different mortgage path we've been on over our mortgage payment journey</div>
+<div class="caption">Each line represents a different mortgage path we've been on over our mortgage payment journey</div>

 Between our standard payment and our additional prepayment this month, __we knocked another $1904 off our outstanding principal__!